Q: How can I check the status of my submitted application?

 A: Please use institution code 1839 when submitting all application materials.
-This is the code for the University of Michigan, which is used by all deparments applying to the Rackahm Graduate School.
+This is the code for the University of Michigan, which is used by all departments applying to the Rackham Graduate School.
 A separate department code IS NOT necessary.

 Q: Am I eligible for a fee waiver?